HTTP-APIs/http-apis.github.io/pages/01-Usage.md

 from sqlalchemy import create_engine from sqlalchemy.orm import sessionmaker

-from hydrus.app import app_factory
+from hydrus.app_factory import app_factory
 from hydrus.utils import set_session, set_doc, set_hydrus_server_url, set_api_name
 from hydrus.data import doc_parse
-from hydrus.hydraspec import doc_maker
+from hydra_python_core import doc_maker
-from hydrus.data.db_models import Base from hydrus.metadata.doc import doc     # Can be replaced by any API Documentation
+from hydrus.data.db_models import Base from hydrus.conf import APIDOC_OBJ     # Can be replaced by any API Documentation

 # Define the server URL, this is what will be displayed on the Doc
 HYDRUS_SERVER_URL = "http://localhost:8080/"